 Craft Breweries Continue to Grow

 If you’re drinking a beer that was made in a Minnesota, you can be sure it’s of the craft variety.
-Thanks to a loosening in legislation a few years back, the state has seen a surge in brewery openings, with close to 70 in operation today.
+Thanks to a loosening in legislation a few years back, the state has seen a surge in brewery openings, with more than 80 in operation today.
 The largest concentrations are found in Minneapolis and Duluth, but the craft beer scene is expanding into every corner of the state.

-“Minnesota is in the midst of a beer revolution,” says Clint Roberts, executive director of the Minnesota Craft Brewers Guild.
+“Minnesota is in the midst of a beer revolution,” says Clint Roberts of the Minnesota Craft Brewers Guild.
 “More people are realizing what our state has to offer as far as local goods, and beer is absolutely a part of that group.”